 CWHC's counselors are licensed staff members, clinical interns completing their graduate level training, or volunteer counselors donating their time in the counseling program.
 Our counselors work with a range of presenting issues including depression, anxiety, childhood trauma, sexual assault, domestic violence, relationships, gender, sexuality and health concerns.

-Counseling interns receive training and support in providing counseling from a feminist-relational perspective and will provide individual, couples, and group counseling services.
+Counseling interns receive training and support in providing counseling from a feminist-relational perspective and will provide individual, partners/couples, and group counseling services.
 Counselors at CWHC value client self-determination as an integral part of the therapeutic relationship.

 Internships are open to graduate students in their minimum of second year with relevant experiences, such as direct service provision, crisis hotline work, community organizing, case-management, or other advocacy work.
 Applicants will demonstrate critical self-reflexivity and humility.
 Prior experience with TGNC/Gender Expansive, queer, and People of Color communities preferred.
 Applicants must have excellent interpersonal and communication skills; and demonstrate a commitment to developing assessment, therapeutic, and crisis intervention skills.
 Women of color, LGBTQ individuals, and people with disabilities are encouraged to apply.
 The ideal applicant aligns with Counseling Committee’s values of anti-oppressive practice and racial, gender, and disability justice.